Basketball - NBA

 3 min

-The Knicks have become the fourth team in history to achieve 11 consecutive wins in the playoffs.
-The last ones to do so were the Golden State Warriors, who strung together 15 wins in 2017.
-Mike Brown, the great proponent of Catalan Jordi Fernández, has done something that only 15 coaches had achieved before, as he has qualified his team for the NBA finals in his first year on the franchise's bench.
-"The players we have managed to bring together are great human beings and, obviously, fantastic basketball players," says the coach.
+The Knicks were playing in the NBA Finals for the first time since 1999.
+Fans have waited 27 years for this.
+It's been the third final since they won their second ring in 1973.
+To reach the final, the Knicks became the fourth team in history to achieve 11 consecutive wins in the play-offs.
+The last to do so were the Golden State Warriors, who strung together 15 wins in 2017.
+Mike Brown, the great proponent of Catalan Jordi Fernández, did something only 15 coaches had achieved before, as he qualified his team for the NBA Finals in his first year on the franchise's bench.
+"The players we've managed to gather are great human beings and, obviously, fantastic basketball players," says the coach.

 A three-decade nightmare